mjhaskell/cpp_tutorials/build_process/README.md

 compiled code (from your own code as well as the code from libraries you are using).
 The compilor sees function calls and assumes that the functions are defined without looking at the definitions.
-The linker goes through and creates the final executable that is able to access of the compiled functions correctly.
+The linker goes through and creates the final executable that is able to access all of the compiled functions correctly.
 So the linker will verify that all declared functions have a defnition and that no functions or variables are defined more than once.